Susannah Gray, President & Chair - Bio

-Susannah Gray, President & Chair – is an independent strategic communications consultant, content creator, social media manager and project coordinator with a background in Internet governance and multi-stakeholder, community-driven communication and PR.
+Susannah Gray, President & Chair – is a strategic communications expert, content creator, social media manager and project coordinator with a background in Internet governance and multi-stakeholder, community-driven communication and PR.
 She firmly believes that the Internet can empower individuals and communities to change their circumstances through open innovation and access to information and collaborates with organisations working to make the world a better place on – and off – line.
 She has spent the last decade promoting and protecting the concept of an open, inclusive and sustainable Internet as part of the Internet technical community and has a deep understanding of the Internet ecosystem, and the issues affecting the Internet’s end users.
 Susannah has worked for organizations including ICANN, the five Regional Internet Registries (RIRs), the Seed Alliance and the Internet Governance Forum (IGF) to name a few.
 In 1999 Susannah moved from the UK to the Netherlands where she lived for 15 years before making the move to California in 2014, a decision in which the weather factored more than it probably should have.
 Having been away from her homeland for almost half her life, she considers herself to be a global citizen and has traveled extensively around the world for both business and adventure and has no intention of stopping any time soon.

 Fatema Kothari, Vice President & Vice Chair – is an executive with Verizon Business, where she leads their efforts to expand connectivity.
 She brings her experience and skills from the service provider side of the telecommunications industry.
 A highly accomplished professional, Fatema has a consistent history of delivering successful projects for Tier 1 network operators.
 She has also worked extensively on building business cases for new technology implementation and network deployments in Latin American markets.
 Fatema holds a Master’s degree in Telecommunications from the University of Maryland, College Park.